SimonB00/ComplexProject/README.md

 # ComplexProject
-Project for the exam of "Physics of complex systems"
+Project for the exam of " Introduction to the physics of complex systems"